nolanzurek/GraphR/README.md

 `void drawHAsymptotes(int functionNumber, float... in)` `void drawHAsymptotes(float... in)`
 Manually draws horizontal and vertical asymptotes as specified.
 If a function number is provided, the asymptote will become "tied" to that function and adopt its color. `in` represents the x-value of the asymptote for vertical asymptotes and the y-value for horizontal asymptotes

+#### Setters / Mutators

+Most (eventually all) visual parameters can be changed using a setter method.

+Methods starting with `setGraph`, `setRiemann`, `setIntegral`, `setTangent`, `setAymptote`, and `setFunctionPoints` take two parameters: the function it is to be applied to (type `Function`) and the value it is to change.
+If the method ends with `stroke` or `fill`, that value will be of type `color`; elsewise, the value will be of type `int`.

+The three exceptions to the last rule are the methods `setVAsymptote`, `setHAsymptote`, and `setFunctionPoints`, which toggle the appearence of vertical asymptotes, horizontal asymptotes, and extrema / 0 points on the function passed as their first parameter; their second value will be of type `boolean`